1 week of study trip + 2 European capital cities = 1 amazing Challenge Europe!

 Switzerland lies at the heart of Europe, the European Union is by far our most important trading partner and almost every decision taken in Brussels affects us in Switzerland – whether we like it or not.
 But how does the EU really work?
 Who makes the decisions?
 How can Switzerland introduce its positions?
 And what is the difference between the “Council of Europe”, the “Council of the EU” and the “European Council”?
 We want to answer these and many other questions during our study trip, the “Challenge Europe”.

-- The highlight of the Challenge Europe will be a one-week trip to the European capitals of Strasbourg and Brussels (1 to 8 September).
+- The highlight of the Challenge Europe will be a one-week trip to the European capitals of Strasbourg and Brussels.
 As part of a group of around 40 other interested Swiss young people, the trip offers you the opportunity to get to know the European Union, its institutions and players at close quarters.
 During the week we will also meet members of the European Parliament, representatives of the EU Commission and EFTA, lawyers at the European Court of Human Rights, Swiss diplomats, journalists, representatives of NGOs and business.
-In addition to the visits and meetings, the participants will deal with a workshop topic of their choice (e.g: migration policy, euro crisis, EU enlargement, foreign and security policy, etc.) in-depth during the week.
+In addition to the visits and meetings, the participants will deal with a workshop topic of their choice (e.g. environmental policy, migration policy, foreign and security policy, data protection, etc.) in-depth during the week.
 In the workshops, which will be led by more experienced yes members, the participants will get to know the specific challenges and difficulties of their topic in relation with Europe as well as their relation to Switzerland and will have the opportunity to exchange ideas with experts.
 Finally, there will also be time to get to know our destinations from their cultural sides.
 In addition to an excursion to Ypres, the sites of World War I, a trip to the famous border village of Schengen and a city tour in Strasbourg, we will not miss the opportunity to discover the famous Belgian beers.

-- Finally, the closing conference (21 September) in Bern will be an opportunity to present the results of the workshops to the other participants, to look back on the week in Strasbourg and Brussels and to present the findings and experiences of the trip in a panel discussion.
+- Finally, the closing conference in Bern will be an opportunity to present the results of the workshops to the other participants, to look back on the week in Strasbourg and Brussels and to discuss the findings and experiences of the trip.

 With the study trip “Challenge Europe”, yes would like to offer interested young people the opportunity: